yukunfeng/yukunfeng.github.io/index.md

     </div>
     <div style="left: 35px; position:relative">
         <h1 id="about">About</h1>
-        I am a master student working with Prof. xx in April at Tokyo Institute of Techonology.
+        I'm a master student working with Prof. <a href="http://www.lr.pi.titech.ac.jp/~takamura/">Hiroya Takamura</a> at Tokyo Institute of Techonology.
         Before that I was a full-time R & D engieer in China.
 I'm interested in natural language processing and machine learning.
 In my master study, I will focus on text summarization and generation.
-I'm also interested in lexical semantics and industrial scale language modeling.
+I am also interested in lexical semantics and have some industrial experiences on language modeling.
     </div>
 </div>
 <div style="clear:both"></div>